35 Reporting and writing research

 • shows all the relevant findings from the research.

-• presents a summary of the data: the number of observations, the number of missing values, and a verbal description of all variables.
+• presents a summary of the data: the number of observations, the number of missing values, and a verbal description of important variables.

 • presents tabular, numerical and/or graphical summaries of the data and relationships of importance.